resourced/resourced.github.io/content-docs/index.md

 * Easy to install.
 Just download the binaries, change the default config, and run.
 No `yum install` necessary.

-* Good looking, easy to use, UI.
+* Good looking, easy to use, and responsive UI.

 * It comprises of only three components: Agent, Master, and PostgreSQL.
 That's it.
 Other solutions are often complex with a lot of components to manage.